-We have already shown estimates for models (1) and (2) in Table 3 and reproduce the results of (2) in the first column of Table 4.
-In the second column we drop the fixed effects and replace them with a rich control function that now includes the length and type of education plus the gender of the household head (admittedly, very key determinants of risk tolerance or financial sophistication, see Guiso and Sodini, 2013).
-The estimate of λ drops (in absolute value) from -0.5 to -0.41 (which is consistent with the idea that omission of fixed effects generates an upward bias, for example because more risk tolerant investors select jobs with higher firm volatility).
+We have already shown estimates for models (1) and (2) in Table 3 and reproduce the results of equation (2) in the first column of Table 4.
+In the second column, we drop the fixed effects and replace them with a rich control function that now includes nine dummies for the length of education, nine dummies for the type of education, plus a dummy for the gender of the household head (which are very key determinants of risk tolerance or financial sophistication, see Guiso and Sodini, 2013).
+The estimate of λ drops (in absolute value) from -0.5 to -0.41 (which is consistent with the idea that omission of fixed effects generates an upward bias, e.g. because more risk tolerant investors select jobs with higher firm volatility).
 Though relatively large, this is not a dramatic drop from a qualitative point of view, an indication that the upward bias from omitting fixed effects is likely contained (at least conditioning on the rich control function).
 Column (3) shows estimates of a formal Tobit IV model with the same control function as in column (2), which should eliminate the bias from neglecting censoring.
 The estimate of λ is smaller but in the same ballpark, -0.32.
-The difference between IVTC and IVC can be interpreted as the bias induced by censoring.15
+The difference between IVTC and IVC can be interpreted as the bias induced by censoring.23

-In the final column (4) we implement a "double control function" estimator.16 In a first step we follow Blundell and Smith (1986), run a regression of our endogenous variable σ{it}^2 on the (included and excluded) instruments and their means (to account for individual fixed effects in the wage variances, as suggested by Chamberlain, 1984), and save the residuals, \hat{e}{it} .17 In a second step, we run a Tobit regression on σ{it}^2 , the residual \hat{e}{it} , the exogenous covariates W{it} , and their means (to account for individual fixed effects in the risky share equation).
+In the final column (4) we implement a "double control function" estimator.24 In a first step, we follow Blundell and Smith (1986), run a regression of our endogenous variable σ{it}^2 on the (included and excluded) instruments and their means (to account for individual fixed effects in the wage variances, as suggested by Chamberlain, 1984), and save the residuals, \hat{e}{it} .25 In a second step, we run a Tobit regression on σ{it}^2 , the residual \hat{e}{it} , the exogenous covariates W{it} , and their means (to account for individual fixed effects in the risky share equation).
 While the estimate is noisier due to the addition of many covariates, the size of the coefficient estimate is very similar, confirming the general pattern of results.

-The fact that the IVFE, IVC, IVTC and 2IVTC estimates are of the same order of magnitude while the FE estimate is an order of magnitude less, suggests that the biases from ignoring censoring or unobserved heterogeneity are sizable but comparatively much smaller than the endogeneity bias.
+The fact that the IVFE, IVC, IVTC, and 2IVTC estimates are of the same order of magnitude while the FE estimate is an order of magnitude smaller (in absolute value), suggests that the biases from ignoring censoring or unobserved heterogeneity are sizeable but comparatively much smaller than the endogeneity bias.
 What is key is accounting for the latter.